sage-code/log/README.md

 **how to contribute**

-Please report errors and suggest new contend by using the tracker for this project.
+Please report errors and suggest new contend by using the tracker.

 **contact**